Part of the

 Objective and expected outcomes

 The objective of this project is to evaluate the design and implementation of these learning trajectories for skills education.
-The project is divided in two phases.
-The project consists of two (parallel) activities: first, a literature review the why, what, and how of implementing skills learning trajectories.
-Second, the process of the implementation is investigated: what choices were made before implementing the learning trajectory and why, and which factors promote or hinder a successful implementation?
+The project consists of parallel activities: first, a literature review the why, what, and how of implementing skills learning trajectories.
+Second, university wide all programmes have been visited and made a footprint of their current and aspired skills in the bachelor programmes.Ā Third, the process of the implementation (of several first pilot programmes) is investigated: what choices were made before implementing the learning trajectory and why, and which factors promote or hinder a successful implementation?

-We aim to also evaluate the effect of the learning trajectories on studentsā€™ skills development, on studentsā€™ and teachersā€™ perceptions of studentsā€™ learning processes, and on the bachelor programme as a whole.Ā
+We aim to also evaluate the design of the learning trajectories on studentsā€™ skills development, on studentsā€™ and teachersā€™ perceptions of studentsā€™ learning processes, and on the bachelor programme as a whole.Ā Moreover, the project intends to develop university wide advise for how programmes can work on making choices, designing, instructing, practicing and assessing a variety of skills within their bachelor programmes.

 Results and learnings